Nemesio Yabut

-Nemesio Isip Yabut (December 19, 1925 – February 25, 1986) was a Filipino politician and businessman who served as Mayor of Makati from 1972 until his death in 1986.
+Nemesio "Mesio" I. Yábut (December 19, 1925 – February 25, 1986) was a Filipino politician and businessman who served as Mayor of Makati from 1972 until his death in 1986.

 Early life and education

-Nemesio Yabut was born on December 19, 1925, in Makati (then a municipality part of Rizal) to Fabian Yabut and Irene Isip.
+Nemesio Yábut was born on December 19, 1925, in Makati (then a municipality part of Rizal) to Fabian Yábut and Irene Isip.
 He was the fourth of five children.
 His father was a soldier.
 He studied elementary at the Fort McKinley Elementary School, a school for the U.S. Army dependents.
-Fabian Yabut died ten years after his birth, and Yabut was transferred to Guadalupe Nuevo Elementary School (now Nemesio I. Yabut Elementary School).
+Fabian Yábut died ten years after his birth, and Yábut was transferred to Guadalupe Nuevo Elementary School (now Nemesio Yábut Elementary School).

 When the World War II broke out, he helped his family by doing odd jobs.
 After the end of the war.
 Yabut wanted to resume his education, but he was too poor to pay for this.
 He joined the Makati Police force as a sergeant.

 Business career

-Yabut formed the Guaranteed Commercial Delivery Services Inc. (Guacods Inc.) in 1959.
+Yábut formed the Guaranteed Commercial Delivery Services Inc. (Guacods Inc.) in 1959.
 This business was success, and in 1960, Yabut and his company won a bid for a warehouse in a pier zone.